Q: Why should we list our home for sale with you?

 Absolutely!
 All of our yard signs, as well as our ads prominently feature our website address.
 Our media promotion drives thousands of buyers to view homes on our website.
 Your home will also be listed as a "featured home" on Realtor.com, the number one real estate website in the world, as well as AOL.com and MSN.com.
 Per Realtor.com our listings are viewed twenty times as often as a regular listings.
 According to the National Association of Realtors Profile of Home Buyers and Sellers, over 70% of home buyers used the internet when starting their home search process and we are here to get your home the best exposure possible.

 Q: If we list with you, will we be on the Multiple Listing Service (MLS)?

 Absolutely!
 Any agent who does not place your home on MLS is doing you a huge disservice.
 With over 86000 brokerages in the country, it is important to tap in to that agent base of buyers.
-Also, if you are not on MLS you cannot appear on Realtor.com, the number one real estate site on the internet.
+Also, if you are not on MLS your listings cannot appear on Realtor.com, the number one real estate site on the internet.

 Q: Why should I use a team vs. a single agent?